 She remains engaged in research into aspects of music pedagogy and repertoire.
 Janet has taught in schools, colleges, universities and Saturday music centres, and has designed and run undergraduate and postgraduate courses in music and in music education.

 Indeed, her first post in higher education was at Middlesex, where she joined the staff in 1975, and contributed to the development of the BA in Performing Arts.
-Now an Associate Fellow, a member of the Advisory Council for the School of Advanced Study of the University of London, and a Strategic Development Adviser for the Orpheus Institute in Ghent, Belgium, she continues to play a part in higher education, and serves on several trusts and other national organisations connected with music, the arts and education.
+Now a Strategic Development Adviser for the Orpheus Institute in Ghent, Belgium, and a member of Austria’s national Research Council, Dame Janet continues to play a part in higher education, and serves on several trusts and other national organisations connected with music, the arts and education.